Why does my oil look white and milky? What can I do?

 • Where can I place a backup generator?
 What are the clearances from any objects?

-Placement of a generator can be tricky.
+Generator Placement Options and what to look at Placement of a generator can be tricky.
 It has to do with the safety of the home and occupants more than anything.
 A generator is an engine that creates heat, and carbon monoxide exhaust.
-The unit must have adequate ventilation from anything that may ...
+The unit must ...